jahkeup/job-board/readme.md

 # Job Board

-This is the Meade Job Board system that is used for scheduling employees on jobsites.
+This is the Meade Job Board system that is used for assigning employees to jobsites.
 This application takes advantage of the [Exzigo API](http://exzigo.com) to provide employees and jobsites.
-This application in turn caches that data and allows scheduling based on it.
+This application in turn caches that data and allows assignments based on it.

 ## Features

 Job Board in its current vision will provide 3 main views:

-1. Scheduling View
+1. Assignment View

-   A scheduling oriented view that offers little in the 'at a glance' category of things.
+   A assignment oriented view that offers little in the 'at a glance' category of things.

 2. Overall View